- Home

 - A range of scientific enquiries are planned into the curriculum including: observing over time; pattern seeking; identifying, classifying and grouping; comparative and fair testing (controlled investigations); and researching using secondary sources.

-- Staff are supported with CPD from subject leader.
+- Staff are supported with CPD from the subject leader.

 - Teachers use children's interests to help plan lessons children will find engaging as they have a genuine interest in it.